 Does Jenkins Scale?
 Nope!
-Here's 4 Reasons Why.
+Here are 4 Reasons Why.

 Lessons learned from Jenkins are often learned too late.
 A lesson you don’t want to learn too late is that: Jenkins doesn’t scale.